samderegt/PIPPIN-NACO/README.rst

 A comprehensive archive of the PIPPIN-reduced NACO data products can be found at **archive**.
 There, we have published our reductions of potential young systems observed with NACO's polarimetric configuration **paper-citation**.

-If you use PIPPIN or PIPPIN-reduced data products from the archive for your publication, please :ref:`cite our paper <Citing PIPPIN>`.
+If you use PIPPIN or PIPPIN-reduced data products from the archive for your publication, please **cite our paper**.